grafana/tempo/docs/tempo/website/configuration/_index.md

 At Grafana Labs, we have run Tempo with SSDs when using local storage.
 Hard drives have not been tested.

-How much storage space you need can be estimated by considering the ingested byes and retention.
+How much storage space you need can be estimated by considering the ingested bytes and retention.
 For example, ingested bytes per day *times* retention days = stored bytes.

 You can not use both local and object storage in the same Tempo deployment.